Alt Text

 Historical Dispatch & Modern Disarray

 In ancient Greece, “balance” meant temperance—a philosophical and bodily harmony.
-Fast forward to today, and balance refers to a neurotic dance between Slack pings, meal prepping for longevity, and hitting step aims tracked like some Orwellian currency.
+Fast forward to today, and balance refers to a neurotic dance between Slack pings, meal prepping for longevity, and hitting step goals tracked like some Orwellian currency.
 Historically, balance was spiritual; today, it’s performative.
-In an industry where burnout has gone mainstream, “balance” has become both salvation and snake oil.
+In a world where burnout has gone mainstream, “balance” has become both salvation and snake oil.

 Popular Paths to “Balance” and Their Realities